OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ## Basic Security Testing on Android

 By now, you should have a basic understanding of how Android apps are structured and deployed.
 In this chapter, we'll introduce basic processes and techniques you can use to test Android apps for security flaws.
+These basic processes serve as the foundation for the more detailed test cases outlined in the following chapters.

 #### Software Needed on the Host PC or Mac